-These organisations specialise in helping anyone who has been attacked or has been involved in something traumatic.
+These organisations specialise in helping anyone who has been attacked or involved in something traumatic.
 Telltale signs of trauma are that the events are deeply disturbing and healing/moving on from it doesn't happen.

 Rape Crisis - is a national charity and the umbrella body for a network of Rape Crisis Centres - women only.

 Male Survivors Partnership - MSP is a consortium of sexual abuse, rape and sexual exploitation support organisations that offer specialist support to boys and men across the UK, working together for the purpose of generating healing.

 One In Four - supports people who have experienced child sexual abuse.